johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 This didn't initially seem to make any difference.
 I put it up as a [work-in-progress PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/305) and wrote up my findings as best I could.
 Daniel was kind enough to take a look.
 He uncovered two issues:

-- There was a bug in Fontaine around how it handled CSS variables; [he implemented a fix](https://github.com/unjs/fontaine/commit/a708bb07ccc48f385c67ccc3b1eed280d8ee47fc)
+- There was a bug in fontaine around how it handled CSS variables; [he implemented a fix](https://github.com/unjs/fontaine/commit/a708bb07ccc48f385c67ccc3b1eed280d8ee47fc)
-- I needed to add update my font family to add the override font family to the CSS variable (as Fontaine isn't yet able to connect the dots that this is being used as a font family).
+- I needed to add update my font family to add the override font family to the CSS variable (as fontaine isn't yet able to connect the dots that this is being used as a font family).

 ```diff
 -  --ifm-font-family-base: 'Poppins';